Codex: History

 In Western culture, the codex gradually replaced the scroll.
 Between the 4th century, when the codex gained wide acceptance, and the Carolingian Renaissance in the 8th century, many works that were not converted from scroll to codex were lost.
 The codex improved on the scroll in several ways.
 It could be opened flat at any page for easier reading, pages could be written on both front and back (recto and verso), and the protection of durable covers made it more compact and easier to transport.

 The ancients stored codices with spines facing inward, and not always vertically.
 The spine could be used for the incipit, before the concept of a proper title developed in medieval times.
-Though most early codices were made of papyrus, papyrus was fragile and supplied from Egypt, the only place where papyrus grew.
+Though most early codices were made of papyrus, the material was fragile and supplied from Egypt, the only place where papyrus grew.
 The more durable parchment and vellum gained favor, despite the cost.

 The codices of pre-Columbian Mesoamerica (Mexico and Central America) had a similar appearance when closed to the European codex, but were instead made with long folded strips of either fig bark (amatl) or plant fibers, often with a layer of whitewash applied before writing.
 New World codices were written as late as the 16th century (see Maya codices and Aztec codices).
 Those written before the Spanish conquests seem all to have been single long sheets folded concertina-style, sometimes written on both sides of the amatl paper.
 There are significant codices produced in the colonial era, with pictorial and alphabetic texts in Spanish or an indigenous language such as Nahuatl.

 In East Asia, the scroll remained standard for far longer than in the Mediterranean world.
 There were intermediate stages, such as scrolls folded concertina-style and pasted together at the back and books that were printed only on one side of the paper.
 This replaced traditional Chinese writing mediums such as bamboo and wooden slips, as well as silk and paper scrolls.
 The evolution of the codex in China began with folded-leaf pamphlets in the 9th century, during the late Tang dynasty (618–907), improved by the 'butterfly' bindings of the Song dynasty (960–1279), the wrapped back binding of the Yuan dynasty (1271–1368), the stitched binding of the Ming (1368–1644) and Qing dynasties (1644–1912), and finally the adoption of Western-style bookbinding in the 20th century.
 The initial phase of this evolution, the accordion-folded palm-leaf-style book, most likely came from India and was introduced to China via Buddhist missionaries and scriptures.